 The stone awaits for the manager to coordinate delivery to the cemetery.
 At this point, the manager calls on the cemetery to double check that the stone can be delivered and when (some cemeteries have certain days/times that stones can be dropped off or set).

 Once the delivery has been done, the driver brings back the copy of the order.
 This confirms it has been properly set or dropped off (whatever the cemetery requires).
 The sales person then notifies the customer and the customer then has the option of writing a review of their experience.
 That’s it!
 The Headstone Buying Process is Complete.

 There are endless ways to create a customized monument.
-Whether it is finishes, sizes or colors, the choices are endless.
-In order to create the best memorial for you, please set up an in-store consultation to discuss your ideas as well as cemetery regulations in your given section.
+Whether it is finishes, sizes or colors; the choices are endless.
+In order to create the best memorial for you, please set up a free in-store consultation to discuss your ideas as well as cemetery regulations in your given section.

 Certain privately or corporate owned cemeteries will allow a slant on a single or two grave plot.
 Sometimes they will even allow a base to go underneath for added height, but that depends on cemetery rules and regulations.
 A slant is sometimes considered like a small monument.
 The face of the slant is polished, the nosing on the front, sides and top of the slant are rocky (BRP) and the back of the slant is smooth sawn.
 The steep slanted surface of this memorial makes it very easy for readability from an ever further distance than a bevel and it stands 1ft 4in from the ground.

 Certain sections of particularly older cemeteries will accept a bevel on a single or two grave plot.
 These stones are polished on the top and rocky (BRP) on the sides.
 The back of the bevel headstone is raised 8″ high and the front is lowered 6″ for easy readability.

-The smallest of the headstones, the lie flush with the ground.
+The smallest of the headstones, they lie flush with the ground.
 Other names for a flush marker are tombstone, headstone or grave marker.
 All are acceptable terms.